soroswap/docs/01-concepts/02-design-decisions/02-analizing_uniswapv2_pair_contract.md

     e.storage().set(&DataKey::Reserve0, &amount)
 }
 ```
-**Included in the code!**
+**Overflow and Underflow safety is included in the code!**

 ___
 ___

 ## Reserves Function: included!
-In UniswapV2: The reserves function returns the reserves of token0 and token1, and the last block timestamp.
+In UniswapV2, the reserves function returns the reserves of token0 and token1, along with the timestamp of the last block.
 ```javascript
  function getReserves() public view returns (uint112 _reserve0, uint112 _reserve1, uint32 _blockTimestampLast) {
      _reserve0 = reserve0;